GM offers buyouts to 18,000 salaried workers, says layoffs possible

 The company says that 40 percent of its 67,000 salaried full-time global workers have been hired in the past five years.

-Employees who are eligible for the buyout have until Nov.
+Employees who are eligible for the buyout are being informed Wednesday, Morrissey said.
+They have until Nov.
 19 to make a decision.
 Those who opt to take the buyout have until the end of the year to continue with GM, with severance effective Jan.
 1.

-Crosstown rival Ford also is working to reduce its salaried workforce but has not yet said how many jobs it expects to eliminate.
+Crosstown rival Ford also is working to reduce its salaried workforce.
+Ford has not provided specifics on how many jobs will be cut or over what time frame in its $11 billion "fitness" plan.

-GM reported a third-quarter net profit of $3.2 billion before taxes, up 25 percent from a year earlier.
+Earlier Wednesday, GM announced better-than-expected third-quarter results.
+For the quarter, GM reported a net profit of $3.2 billion before taxes, up 25 percent from a year earlier.
 It recorded a $5.4 billion loss in the third quarter last year after selling its European operation.

 After taxes, net income was $2.5 billion.